-A couple of disclaimers: Bear in mind that some of the pictures were taken by me while others were taken by my girlfriend.
+A couple of disclaimers: Bear in mind that some of the pictures were taken by me while others were taken by Anna.
 Also, I will not get into details about whether some towns are just villages, towns, or cities.

 Update: I finally published a video of the trip.
 Take a look and enjoy.

 We arrived in the city late in the evening and went straight to our hotel, only stopping by in the first open food place we came across to have some pizza.
 A big pizza, actually.
 When we said “large” we didn’t realize that would actually be so big.
 Well, we were hungry anyway, so it didn’t last too long.

 When we woke up the next morning it was raining.
 The weather forecast for the whole week was basically rain every day, but we hoped that the crazy weather of the north would give us some sunny days, too.
 It was not that day, though, so we had no choice but to get to the nearest Poundland and buy ourselves two umbrellas.
 Two umbrellas, two pounds.
 Easy.

 As I said, our journey was not really about the cities we went to, so we didn’t spend that much time in Glasgow.
 That very morning we took a bus to Inveraray and, after crossing the very pronounced bridge that welcomes visitors to the city, we were already impressed by the beauty of the landscape.